Operator structures in quantum information theory (12w5084)

-Mary Beth Ruskai (Tufts University)
+Mary Beth Ruskai (University of Vermont)

 In this workshop we will concentrate on the role of operator structures, i.e., operator algebras, operator spaces, and operator systems, in quantum information theory and, conversely, the impact of quantum information science on these fields.
 Operator algebras have a long history as a framework for quantum theory, including quantum statistical mechanics.
 In quantum information science, interactions with the environment play a major role, giving a natural interpretation to the auxiliary space which is an essential component of operator spaces.

 Operator spaces have been used implicitly in quantum information theory (QIT) since its emergence as a distinct fields in the 1990's, most notably by the use of completely positive, trace-preserving maps to model noise, and the use of a completely bounded norm known as the "diamond" norm in QIT.
 In the last few years operator spaces have begun to play a more prominent role, leading to new developments in mathematics as well as quantum information science.
 Some of these were direct outgrowths of earlier workshops as described below.